 The connected components that we refer to are those in the directed graph defined by the queries and answers, where edges are directed from a query to its answer.
 This directed graph contains also the input (or start) vertex.
-Note that if none of the answers is surprising, then this graph is is directed forest.
+Note that if none of the answers is surprising, then this graph is a directed forest.

-Assuming that none of answers is surprising, the sequence of queries made by the algorithm is uniquely determined, since all vertices have the same degree and so the question of whether all neighbors of a vertex were visited is predetermined by the queries (under the assumption that no answer is surprising).
+Assuming that none of the answers is surprising, the sequence of queries made by the algorithm is uniquely determined, since all vertices have the same degree and so the question of whether all neighbors of a vertex were visited is predetermined by the queries (under the assumption that no answer is surprising).
 The $i^{\text{th}}$ element in this query-sequence is either a request for a new vertex or a request for a new neighbor of the $j^{\text{th}}$ visited vertex for some $j \in \{0, 1, ..., i-1\}$ .
 In both cases, the answer is defined to be the $i^{\text{th}}$ visited vertex, where the input vertex is defined as the 0th visited vertex.
 (Recall that the input vertex is the vertex to be located by the algorithm.)

 Note that the definition of the sequence of queries has been presented as referring to an actual execution of the algorithm, when the answers are provided by the graph G', and while assuming that none of the answers is surprising.
-Nevertheless, the same definition applies to a mental experiment in which the algorithm is invokes and the answers are fictitiously emulated such that none of them is surprising.
+Nevertheless, the same definition applies to a mental experiment in which the algorithm is invoked and the answers are fictitiously emulated such that none of them is surprising.
 Indeed, the two definitions collide if no surprising answer occurs in the real execution (where the answers are provided by G').
 When this condition does not hold in a real execution, it is the case that the $i_1^{\text{th}}$ visited vertex (according to this definition) equals the $i_2^{\text{th}}$ visited vertex.

 Hence, we shall analyze what happens in a real execution while referring to the forest that is defined by the foregoing mental experiment.
 This makes sense because our analysis is focused at the case that no surprising event occurs, and as long as this holds both definitions are equivalent.
-Such a
+Such a (real) random execution is described by a sequence of random variables $(X_0, ..., X_q)$ such that $X_0$ is